This is the first post in a series of ZK-related research blogs from the Chainlink Labs Research Team.

 Zero-knowledge proofs (“ZKP”) have received much attention in the blockchain world.
-The main focus has been enabling transactions to commit publicly on-chain with succinctness and/or privacy.
-Generally, this use-case requires verification by any one at any time, hence, ZKPs in this case must be non-interactive.
+The main focus has been committing transactions to publicly on-chain with succinctness and/or privacy.
+Generally, this use case requires verification by anyone at any time; hence, ZKPs in this case must be non-interactive.

-There is another type of zero-knowledge proofs, interactive zero-knowledge proofs (“IR-ZKP”), which are uniquely suited for the oracle technology domain.
+There is another type of zero-knowledge proofs, interactive proofs (“IR-ZKP”), which are uniquely suited for the oracle technology domain.
 Briefly, oracles form a decentralized off-chain network that coordinates tasks by consensus.
 Oracles can help decentralize proof systems off-chain with minimized trust.
-That is, they can aid in carrying proof tasks with no single point of centralization or trust, coordinating the output as a group.
-In particular, oracles can participate in interactive zero-knowledge dialogues with provers and jointly attest to the verification conclusions.
+That is, each oracle can independently carry out a certain proof task, and then oracles coordinate an attestation output as a group, avoiding any point of centralization or trust.
+In particular, oracles can participate in interactive ZK dialogues with provers and jointly attest to the verification conclusions.
 This blog will feature a series of posts explaining state-of-art IR-ZKP protocols and specific use cases.

 Given some public function f and value y, a zero-knowledge proof protocol allows a party (a.k.a. prover) to show to a verifier that it knows some x, such that f(x; y)=1, without revealing the value x.
 For example, the following Coke-or-Pepsi ZKP protocol allows a prover to show that it knows how to differentiate between Coke and Pepsi without revealing how:

 - The verifier prepares a glass of Coke and Pepsi and randomly shuffles them.